Meet new collaborators and learn Complexity Science by doing

-Help to address the unprecedented, interconnected problems created and exposed by this pandemic.
-Complexity Science is an interdisciplinary and inclusive framework for studying, designing, and controlling Complex systems.
-Over the course of one weekend, you will learn about Complexity Science from a variety of perspectives while developing solutions in a team setting to address:
+Complexity Science is an interdisciplinary and inclusive framework for studying, designing, and controlling Complex system behavior, such as global pandemics, extreme weather events, electoral politics, economic recovery and poverty, and much more.
+Over the course of one weekend, you will experience Complexity from a variety of perspectives, while developing solutions to real-world problems in a team setting, such as:

-In-line with social-distancing policy during the COVID-19 pandemic, this weekend event will be entirely virtual
+In-line with social-distancing policy during the ongoing COVID-19 global pandemic, this weekend event will be entirely virtual

-Please plan to participate in the full weekend experience.
+(Please plan to participate in the full virtual weekend experience)

 Gain exposure to an interdisciplinary perspective on Complexity Science and its application